-7. What are the Symptoms of Giardia in Dogs?
+- What are the Symptoms of Giardia in Infected Dogs?

 What is Giardia?

-Giardia is an infection found in the intestines that’s most often caused by a bacteria called Protozoan Parasite Giardia.
+Giardia is an infection found in the intestines that are most often caused by a bacteria called Protozoan Parasite Giardia.
 Canines can get Giardia when they are near, lick, or consume the feces of other dogs that contain this bacteria in them.
-Once in the body, the Giardia bacteria can form into cysts which can affect both the inside of your dog’s body and their skin.
+Once in the body, the Giardia bacteria can form cysts which can affect both the inside of your dog’s body and their skin.

 What Does Giardia do to Your Dog’s Body?

-Giardia in dogs works to harm your dog’s health almost instantly.
-When your dog first gets Giardia, that bacteria will go into your dog’s small intestine.
-When it does, small cysts will start to form and appear in it.
-Because of this, it can be difficult to tell when a dog does have this infection.
-However, if not treated immediately, more visible signs will start to appear with your dog.
+Giardia in dogs works to damage your dog’s health almost instantly.
+When your dog first gets Giardia, that bacteria will travel into your dog’s small intestine.
+When it does, small cysts will start to form and appear in your dog's intestine.
+Because of this, dog owners find it difficult to tell when their dogs infected.
+However, if not treated immediately, more visible signs will start to present themselves.
 This will come in the forms of cysts in their coat, diarrhea, and dehydration.

 Giardia in Puppies

 However, this isn’t to say that a puppy with Giardia has a fatal case.
-Ultimately, treating your puppy with Giardia successfully depends on whether or not it was caught quickly and treatment started soon afterward.
+Ultimately, when treating infected pets, your puppy with Giardia successfully being cured depends on whether or not it was caught early and treatment started immediately.

 While Giardia symptoms are the same in puppies as in adults, there are a few extra ones to look for: